The Mittag-Leffler Fitting of the Phillips Curve: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the Slovak Research and Development Agency under the contract No.: APVV-0482-11, APVV-14-0892, SK-PL-2015-0038, SK-SRB-2016-0030; by the Slovak Grant Agency for Science under grant VEGA 1/0908/15; and under the framework of the COST Action CA15225.
+{This research was funded in part by the Slovak Research and Development Agency under Grants APVV-14-0892, SK-SRB-18-0011, SK-AT-2017-0015, APVV-18-0526; in part by the Slovak Grant Agency for Science under Grant VEGA 1/0365/19; and in part by the framework of the COST Action CA15225. }